-Roberts wrote he was bullied constantly by Layfield.
-It reached the point his passport was stolen when he was on an overseas tour.
+Roberts wrote about being bullied constantly by Layfield, including him asking two wrestlers to steal his passport while WWE was on an overseas tour.
 He was later teased about the incident by WWE owner Vince McMahon after a meeting.

 In an interview with writer David Bixenspan, Hennigan said they were asked by Layfield to take Roberts passport.